Tel: (+44) 01690 710 491

 So easy to get around...

 Heading to Snowdon?
 The Snowdon Sherpa Bus travels from Betws-y-Coed through the stunning Snowdonia National Park, some routes having open top buses in the summer.
-The fare is only £2 to Pen-y-Pass or pick up a day ticket instead.
+The fare is only £3 to Pen-y-Pass or pick up a day ticket for only £5 instead.

 Regular Bus & Train Services link the Coast to the Mountains.
 15 minutes away at Blaenau Ffestiniog, the former slate capital of the world, you can pick up the famous Ffestiniog narrow gauge railway to Porthmadog, linking in with the Welsh Highland Railway.
 This takes you deeper into Snowdonia through some fantastic scenery and terminates at Caernarfon.